OpenWaterFoundation/owf-data-co-municipalities/README.md

 * **Municipality_County_Relate** worksheet lists the municipalities that are contained in more than one county.
 This worksheet is organized so that each county within a municipality is its own record.
 Therefore, the same municipality may be listed in more than one row and be associated with a different county.
 This will allow for the establishment of one-to-many relationships when linking to and processing other datasets.

+* **Municipality_Basin_Relate** worksheet lists the municipalities that are contained in more than one basin.
+This worksheet is organized so that each basin within a municipality is its own record.
+Therefore, the same municipality may be listed in more than one row and be associated with a different basin.
+This will allow for the establishment of one-to-many relationships when linking to and processing other datasets.

+* **Municipality_Document_Relate** worksheet lists documents such as water efficiency plans, source water assessment plans, etc. that are associated with a particular municipality.
+A URL is provided for each document.
+This worksheet is organized so that each document is its own record.
+Therefore, the same municipality may be listed in more than one row, but the document will be different.
+This will allow for the establishment of one-to-many relationships when linking to and processing other datasets.

 * **County** worksheet is simply a list of all of the counties in Colorado.
 It is used to fill in county data in other worksheets to ensure data consistency, i.e., no grammatical errors when typing in a county name.

-* **Basin** worksheet is simply a list of the Interbasin Compact Committee (IBCC) river basins in Colorado.
+* **IBCC_Basin** worksheet is simply a list of the Interbasin Compact Committee (IBCC) river basins in Colorado.
 It is used to fill in basin data in other worksheets to ensure data consistency, i.e., no grammatical errors when typing in a basin name.

 * **ChangeLog** worksheet indicates any changes made to the dataset, the date they occurred and who made the changes.